WillPowellUk/irl-180-day-check/README.md

 It also provides:
 - 📊 Summary statistics on your travel.
-- 📈 A line graph showing "Days at Home" across all 365-day periods.
+- 📈 A line graph showing "Days in UK" across all 365-day periods.

 ---